Public comment runs through April 20, 2026

 This permit trail has already been rougher than a simple green-light story

-DEQ's own project page says the agency denied NEXT's 401 water quality certification without prejudice in 2021 and again in 2022 because it did not have enough information to evaluate the application.
+DEQ's own project page says the agency denied NEXT's 401 water quality certification without prejudice in 2021 and again in 2022 after stating it lacked enough information to evaluate the application.
 DEQ says NEXT resubmitted in January 2024 and ultimately received a 401 certification on January 7, 2025.
 DEQ also says the project still needs both construction and industrial stormwater permits before construction can begin.

-That is exactly the kind of moment when public comments grounded in lived experience, farming, fishing, floodplain knowledge, and local infrastructure reality can still matter.
+Public comments grounded in farming, fishing, floodplain knowledge, and local infrastructure reality can still enter the final federal file.